 All of us in the global air cargo industry are bombarded with technology jargons like Blockchain, Artificial Intelligence, Data clouds, driverless trucks, robotics etc. However, rarely are the use cases of these technology buzzwords discussed in detail in the context of our industry.
-We as part of the industry, we are watching these developments closely and here’s how we see some of these technologies potentially disrupting our processes in not so distant future
+As part of the industry, we are watching these developments closely and here’s how we see some of these technologies potentially disrupting our processes in not so distant future

 We see that there will be a place for a Travelocity or Expedia of air cargo.
 However, these types of portals won’t diminish the importance of traditional freight forwarders (as the forwarders do much more than just bookings) but these will increase the opportunities for them.
-Such portals could also empower the users in decision making by displaying the rankings of ‘Ease of Trading Across Borders’ of transit countries, Logistics Performance Indexes (LPI) of destinations/transit points,Cargo Service Quality ratings etc
+Such portals could also empower the users in decision-making by displaying the rankings of ‘Ease of Trading Across Borders’ of transit countries, Logistics Performance Indexes (LPI) of destinations/transit points,Cargo Service Quality ratings etc

-Data Backbones & Uberization
+Data Backbones & Uberisation

 Portals will have links to the Logistics Data Backbones / Data Clouds.
 Exporters can upload digital equivalents of commercial documents and assign those to the forwarders and customs brokers through data backbones.
-The existing new generation community systems can front end these data backbones in order to ensure that the shipment data is reused by the next partner in the supply chain.
+The existing new-generation community systems can front-end these data backbones in order to ensure that the shipment data is reused by the next partner in the supply chain.

-Once the bookings are done through these portals and digital equivalents of documents can be uploaded in data backbones, truckscan be booked for pick up using “Uber” like apps and one could actually book a special category of “Driverless Truck” from the “Uber” like app at a discounted price
+Once the bookings are done through these portals and digital equivalents of documents can be uploaded in data backbones, trucks can be booked for pick up using “Uber” like apps and one could actually book a special category of “Driverless Truck” from the “Uber” like app at a discounted price

-Declarations, if not documents may still be required and critical documents like Certificate of Origin will be issued using the “Block Chain” technology.
+Declarations, if not documents may still be required and critical documents like Certificate of Origin will be issued using the “Blockchain” technology.
 When the driverless trucks would arrive at the shipper’s warehouse; smart tags can be placed on packages so that using the Internet of Things (IoT), devices can make the packages talk over a 7G network.

-Whilst the truck is on the way, the forwarder can pay the terminal charges using cryptocurrency/ block chain technology or evenbook a slot for acceptance at the airport.
+Whilst the truck is on the way, the forwarder can pay the terminal charges using cryptocurrency/blockchain technology or even book a slot for acceptance at the Airport.
 The electronic token can be delivered to the truck.
-The boom barriers at the airport cargo complex could open based on the electronic token in the truck and the truck could dock at the assigned dock
+The boom barriers at the Airport cargo complex could open based on the electronic token in the truck and the truck could dock at the assigned dock